|Survey name||Crime Survey for England and Wales (CSEW)|

 - statistics on child abuse are produced separately by a number of different organisations in England and Wales; when taken in isolation, these statistics may not provide the context required by users to enable them to understand the national picture of child abuse

-- data relating to the crimes recorded by the police, children’s services and support services only refer to cases of child abuse that become visible to these organisations
+- data relating to the crimes recorded by the police and criminal justice agencies, children’s services and support services only refer to cases of child abuse that become visible to these organisations

 The data collated within this release provide a clearer understanding of the extent and nature of child abuse in England and Wales than is possible from looking at each data source in isolation.
 It is hoped that this understanding will lead to action being taken to help reduce the prevalence of child abuse, provide better support for victims, and also to encourage more victims to report their experiences.